Luigi-Pizzolito/IFTTT-Dash-Button/README.md

 You dont need to take apart your button to re-program the url or action.
 If you connect `GPIO_03[RX]` to `GND` during startup the button will enter configuration mode.
 Then you can
 1. Connect to 'ESP_Button' WiFi Access Point, with the password 'wifibutton'
 2. Visit http://192.168.4.1 to open the configuration page
-3. After seeting your values, click on the 'Save' button then the 'Restart'
+3. After setting your values, click on the 'Save' button then the 'Restart'
 ![Configuration Interface](https://gangster45671.github.io/IFTTT-Dash-Button/pictures/Config.png)

 ## Useful Links and References